ashutoshmjain/gita/src/mathuraChap03.md

 > A distinction must be made here - most of the communications we receive in the physical world are "information".
 For example the user manual is information.
 It may answer "how to use the gadget" -  it wouldn't let you build one.
 Information doesn't have the manifestative potency - knowledge has.
 In order to convey knowledge - the ability to manifest - both sender and the receiver must be willing to put in enormous repetitive efforts - `Yazna`.

 `Naad` was original expression of external knowledge - spoken words with manifestative potency - `mantras`.
 In contrast, `Mudra` was that of internal.
-Since internal knowledge is already manifested in us , presentation of human body in various forms was deemed as an "attempt" to inform the existence of internal knowledge - though inexpressible.
+Since internal knowledge is already manifested in us, presentation of human body in various forms was deemed as an "attempt" to inform the existence - though inexpressible.

-With passage of many millennia , `Naad` is  now morphed into elocution and music, and `Mudra` is seen as origin of dance, sculpting and painting.
+With passage of many millennia , `Naad` is  now morphed into elocution and music, and `Mudra` is seen as origin of dance, sculpting and painting. `Siva` is believed to have created both art forms to please his soulmate `Adi Shakti` . `Siva` is also known as `Adi Yogi` - the first `Yogi`

 </div>